State of Florida vs. J.R.M.

 Impairing or impeding telephone or power to a dwelling to facilitate or further a burglary is when a phone wire line has been damaged or equipment for transmission has been impaired with the intention of completing or facilitating a burglary.
 This is a felony of the third degree.

 Burglary is a felony and trespass a misdemeanor – both with undesirable consequences.
-Let our lawyer in Tampa guide you through the legal system to help you get the results your livelihood depends on.
+Let our Criminal justice lawyer at McCulloch Law P.A. in Tampa, FL guide you through the legal system to help you get the results your livelihood depends on.